 Only a handful out of nearly 40,000 M13s managed to survive and it has become a curiosity piece among collectors due to its backstory and is very desirable due to its rarity.

-This M13 recently donated to the NRA National Firearms Museum is clearly not one of those surviving pieces.
+This M13 donated to the NRA National Firearms Museum is clearly not one of those surviving pieces.
 It is one of the models that was demilled, or functionally ruined, and although it isn't a collectors copy, its standout appearance almost tells the gun's story more effectively.